Satellite photos reveal underground construction at Chinese military base

 "One of the big hall marks of a superpower is having blue-water capacity, and China is in the awkward position where it sees itself as a superpower, other countries perceive it as a superpower, but it doesn't actually have the full capacity of a superpower as yet," Yvonne Chiu, an assistant professor at the Department of Politics at the University of Hong Kong, recently told CNN.

-But the base's construction also indicates that it will have a significant air role, according to the analysis.
+But the base's construction also indicates that it will be used for more than naval purposes, according to the analysis.

-The tarmac and hangars appear large enough to house various types of helicopters, but not fixed-winged aircraft like drones or fighter jets.
+It has tarmac and hangars appear large enough to house various types of helicopters, but not fixed-winged aircraft like drones or fighter jets.
+Those additions will allow the base to have aerial capabilities as well.